 Types of Student Aid

-Systemwide, CU delivered more than $240 million in grants and scholarships to students.
-This amount exceeds ALL grants and scholarships from the federal government (including Pell), state, and private scholarships combined.
+Systemwide, CU delivers millions in grants and scholarships to students.
+In a typical year, this amount exceeds ALL grants and scholarships from the federal government (including Pell), state, and private scholarships combined.

 CU Institutional Aid